 When returning a product to CyberData, an approved CyberData RMA number must be printed on the outside of the original shipping package.
-No product will be accepted for return without an approved RMA number.
+Also, RMA numbers require an active VoIP Technical Support ticket number.
+A product will not be accepted for return without an approved RMA number.
 Send the product, in its original package, to the following address: